This can be done either from Lanildut or from Porspoder.

 The other stone, 9.50 m from the first, is 10 cm shorter, 20 cm wider and 1.15 m thick.
 It has a flat side.

-At the foot of the menhir, a 2.85 m long and 0.85 m wide slab lies on the ground.
+At the foot of this menhir, a slab 2.85 m long and 0.85 m wide is lying on the ground.
 One can discern engravings that intrigue the visitor.

 Both hatchets are embossed.

 It was therefore necessary to strip the entire surface of the slab with stone or bronze tools, depending on the period, to create these engravings.

 Drawing by Jean-Yves André© A good drawing is often more telling than a photo.

 Two hatchets are recognizable, as they also exist on other megalithic monuments.
 1